YuMZyX/rate-repository-api/README.md

 ## 🐛 Found a bug?

 Submit an issue with the bug description and a sway to reproduce the bug.
 If you have already come up with a solution, we will gladly accept a pull request.

-## ❓ FAQ

-- **How to reset the database?** If you are absolutely sure that you want to remove _all_ the existing data, just remove the `database.sqlite` file in the `rate-repository-api` directory and run `npm run build`.
-You can run `npm run seed:run` to initialize the new database with seed data.

-- **Is this production ready?** Almost.
-The current version of the API utilizes the SQLite database, which is not quite suitable for production.
-Luckily, all database queries are performed with [Objection](https://vincit.github.io/objection.js/) ORM, and changing the underlying database driver is just a matter of [configuration](http://knexjs.org/#Installation-client).